riscvarchive/ISA_Formal_Spec_Public_Review/README.md

 - A [comparison table](comparison_table.md) showing features in a tabular form.

-- The survey responses to date, both the individual responses (RISC-V Formal ISA Specification Public Review Survey - responses individual.pdf) and a summary (RISC-V Formal ISA Specification Public Review Survey - responses summary.pdf).
+- The survey responses, both the individual responses (riscv-formal-isa-responses-all.pdf) and a summary (riscv-formal-isa-responses-summary.pdf).

 Each specification summary has a link to the project's home web site (all on GitHub) where you can explore that project's spec in full detail.
 Each